-After the defeat of the Anglo-Saxons by the Norman-French in the Battle of Hastings, fought on 14 October 1066, the Byzantine Empire became the destination for numerous Anglo-Saxon soldiers who were looking for a new employment.
-The Byzantine Empire in those days was in need of valiant mercenaries, and it was a good paymaster.
+After being defeated by the Norman-French in the Battle of Hastings, fought on 14 October 1066, many Anglo-Saxon soldiers started looking for new employment opportunities.
+Some of them flocked to the Byzantine Empire, which in those days was in need of valiant mercenaries, and was known to be a good paymaster.

 Sir Walter Scott’s 1831 novel Count Robert of Paris is set in Constantinople at the end of the eleventh century, the time of the First Crusade.
 Anna Komnene, daughter of Byzantine Emperor Alexios I Komnenos, plays an important role in the novel, as herself.
-Scott presents Anna as a brilliant historian and philosopher, but he gives her the character of a spoiled princess who feels that she is entitled to rule, and is constantly being pampered by professional courtiers and her doting mother, Empress Irene Doukaina.
-Her father is always feeling plagued by political and militaristic problems, and he lets her have her way in almost everything.
+Scott presents Anna as a brilliant historian and philosopher, but he gives her the character of a spoiled princess who feels that she is entitled to rule, and is being pampered by professional courtiers and her mother, Empress Irene Doukaina.
+Her father used to let her have her way in almost everything.

 The protagonist of the novel is a young, handsome Anglo-Saxon called Hereward, who is employed in the elite Varangian Guard and has the responsibility of guarding Anna’s father, the Emperor.
 While Hereward is a fictional character, the Count Robert in the novel is inspired by the deeds of a Frankish Knight, a minor historical character, who arrived to the Byzantine Empire with the First Crusade and created a diplomatic scandal, during the oath taking ceremony, when he occupied the Byzantine’s Emperor’s throne, probably because he mistook it for an empty seat.

-The presence of a gallery of famous leaders of the First Crusade brings a sense of realism to Scott’s novel: Godfrey de Bouillon, Peter the Hermit, Count Baldwin (future Baldwin I of Jerusalem), Count de Vermandois, Bohemond I of Antioch, Prince Tancred of Otranto (future Tancred, Prince of Galilee), and Raymond IV (Count of Toulouse).
+The presence of a gallery of famous leaders of the First Crusade brings a sense of realism to Scott’s novel.
+These First Crusade leaders include: Godfrey de Bouillon, Peter the Hermit, Count Baldwin (future Baldwin I of Jerusalem), Count de Vermandois, Bohemond I of Antioch, Prince Tancred of Otranto (future Tancred, Prince of Galilee), and Raymond IV (Count of Toulouse).

-Anna’s husband in real life, Nikephoros Bryennios, is present in the novel.
+Anna’s husband in real life, Nikephoros Bryennios, is also present in the novel.
 Scott characterizes Nikephoros as a lecher who tries to seduce Count Robert’s wife, an amazonian woman called Lady Brenhilda.
 She challenges Nikephoros for a duel, promising to give herself to him if he wins.
 Count Robert presents himself at the duel in his wife’s place.
-But Nikephoros does not arrive because he is arrested on the orders of the Emperor for his involvement in a coup attempt.
+But Nikephoros did not arrive since he was arrested on the orders of the Emperor for his involvement in a coup attempt.